Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under - December 16

 - Michigan State is 3-5-0 ATS this year.

-- This year, games featuring the Spartans have gone over the point total just twice.
+- This year, games featuring the Spartans have hit the over just twice.

 Baylor Futures Odds